-Rachel's influence on me was born of an awakened investigation into Black people's experience, particularly in the US where I am based.
 The background pattern of this Glass Cathedral is derived from an African cloth that reminded me of the sea, Rachel's dreadlocked hair flowing with it.
-She is wearing the crown of ancient royalty, of true leadership, and holding a golden book, her teachings.
-I don't know Rachel Cargle's personal family origins but I wanted to portray her in a wider spatial and temporal context, so while this may not be directly aligned with her experience, I tried to trust my intuitions to guide me.
+She is wearing the crown of ancient wisdom, of true leadership, and holding a golden book, her teachings.

 Rachel's clothes are blended into the background, from some angles she is nearly invisible - a reference to my 'Invisible Women' concept explored in other Glass Cathedrals.
 Being unseen can equate to being undervalued and vulnerable, which has obvious resonance with Black women's historical experience.
 But if invisibility is how you are seen (or unseen) from the outside, your strength and power must necessarily emanate from within - invisibility transformed into a super power.

 Links to Rachel Cargle's work | Personal Instagram account | The Great Unlearn Instagram account